ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 1. When worker nodes are fully deployed and ready on the VLANs, a portable public and a portable private subnet for the VLANs are ordered.
 2. After the portable subnet orders are successfully fulfilled, the `ibm-cloud-provider-vlan-ip-config` config map is updated with the portable public and portable private IP addresses.
-3. When the `ibm-cloud-provider-vlan-ip-config` config map is updated, the public ALB is triggered for creation.
+3. When the `ibm-cloud-provider-vlan-ip-config` config map is updated, the public ALB (version 3.11 clusters) or router for the Ingress controller (version 4.3 or later clusters) is triggered for creation.
-4. A load balancer service that exposes the ALB is created and assigned an IP address.
+4. A load balancer service that exposes the ALB or router is created and assigned an IP address.
 5. The load balancer IP address is used to register the Ingress subdomain in Cloudflare.
 Cloudflare might have latency during the registration process.

 {: tsResolve}